jpmml/r2pmml/README.md

 r2pmml(rf, "/tmp/rf.pmml")
 ```

 When converting large files, then it may become necessary to increase JVM heap space by declaring the `java.parameters` option.
-Please note that this option must be declared **before** the `r2pmml` package is loaded:
+Please note that this option must be declared **before** the `r2pmml` package (or any other package that depends on the `rJava` package) is loaded:
 ```R
 options(java.parameters = c("-Xms4G", "-Xmx8G"))